MayurTA/VSD-IAT_workshop/README.md

  There is huge timing violations.
 Here _wns_ is _worst negative slack_ and _tns_ is _total negative slack_.
 So, now we should some changes and make our flow more timing driven.
  We check for three variables(variables in README.md file present inside openLANE_flow/configuration directory):
- SYNTH_STRATEGY - We try to strike a balance between area and delay by using an appropriate strategy.
+ - SYNTH_STRATEGY - We try to strike a balance between area and delay by using an appropriate strategy.
 The default strategy tunrs out to be 2 which is more area driven.
 So, we set the strategy to 1, which is more delay oriented.
 This might result in a bit increased area, but delay will be reduced
- SYNTH_BUFFERING - This adds buffers to high fan_out lines.
-It would be better if it is ON SYNTH_SIZING - This varies the size of the cells in the flow.
+ - SYNTH_BUFFERING - This adds buffers to high fan_out lines.
+It would be better if it is ON
+ - SYNTH_SIZING - This varies the size of the cells in the flow.
 This also is betterr to be ON
  ```
  set ::env(SYNTH_STRATEGY) 1
- set ::env(SYNNTH_SIZING) 1
+ set ::env(SYNTH_SIZING) 1
  ```
  Running synthesis again, we find that the area has increased and timing has improved.